 - Lay down at the same time each night

 - Wake at the same time in the morning

 - Exercise during the day to cause tiredness and exhaustion at night

 - Avoid caffeine after 4pm

 - Turn screens off one hour before bedtime

 Consider Hiring a Coach or Trainer to Keep You on Track

 You know how to lose weight at this point in your life.
-Eat less processed and sugar-laden foods.
+Eat less processed and sugary foods.
 Exercise your body regularly and consistently.
 Get good sleep and drink plenty of water.
 The key to dropping your excess body fat is consistently performing these behaviors.
 Not for a week or two, but for the rest of your life.
 If you need help while you are rebuilding these positive behaviors, hire a coach or a trainer to help you stay on task.
 Once you reach the six-month mark in your new behavior, you will be in a maintenance phase and will be well on your way to lower weight and more balanced body composition.